 Ready to take the next step?

 I hope you found this quick guide on how to SEO your web page helpful.
-Why not sign up for your risk-free trial of Wordtracker at www.wordtracker.com/trial or click the link below.
-Then enter your details and you'll be able to use Wordtracker for seven days free of charge.
+Why not sign up for your risk-free trial of Wordtracker?
+Click the link below, enter your details and you'll be able to use Wordtracker for seven days free of charge.

 You can use the one-click cancel button at any time during your 7-day trial period or you can continue your membership for just $69 a month.